 All Hands On Deck

-Get to know the artists creating the 2017 skate deck art.
-Finished pieces will be uploaded by June 1st!
+Get to know the artists creating the 2017 skate deck art and see previews of the finished pieces below!

 This fundraising raffle supports Arts Council Santa Cruz County and our work to power the arts in Santa Cruz County.
 Together, we are driving creativity, innovation & vibrancy.

 *Due to CA Raffle requirements, the Arts Council staff will process the online ticket reservation in the office.
 The online form is the reservation information needed for us to put your raffle tickets into the drawing.
 Online reservations of raffle tickets will close on July 7th at 4pm.
 Drawing is at 7pm on July 7th.
 Tickets may also be purchased in person at the Arts Council’s office or by phone (831-475-9600) or at Radius Gallery.

 (1) Adam S. Wider is a painter, drawing and design artist.
 He draws his inspirations from nature, positive vibes, awesome people, and willingness to aspire with that likemindedness.
 All forms, shapes and perspectives create the fantastic balance.
 To see more about Adam, check out his Instagram feed (@wideo)